SheffieldML/GPy/doc/source/tuto_creating_new_kernels.rst

 In GPy a kernel object is made of a list of kernpart objects, which correspond to symetric positive definite functions.
 More precisely, the kernel should be understood as the sum of the kernparts.
 In order to implement a new covariance, the following steps must be followed

-    1. implement the new covariance as a :py:class:`GPy.kern._src.kern.Kern` object
+    1. implement the new covariance as a :py:class:`GPy.kern.src.kern.Kern` object
-    2. update the :py:mod:`GPy.kern._src` file
+    2. update the :py:mod:`GPy.kern.src` file

 Theses three steps are detailed below.